GSA/digitalgov.gov/content/posts/2014-02-26-double-digit-crowdsourcing-competitions-launch-in-february.md

 ** [Data Innovation Challenge](http://www.transportation.gov/datachallenge)

 Do you have what it takes to create innovative tools to address our nation’s transportation challenges or revolutionize the way Americans see and understand the transportation system they use every day?
-Create a tool to address systemic challenges by accessing publicly-available federal and/or local DOT datasets.{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/02/Energy\_Challenge\_Home.png" alt="Energy Challenge Homepage" %}
+Create a tool to address systemic challenges by accessing publicly-available federal and/or local DOT datasets.[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/02/Energy\_Challenge\_Home.png" alt="Energy Challenge Homepage" %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/02/Energy_Challenge_Home.png)

 **Department of Energy